 • 1 tablespoon sesame seeds

-• 1 tablespoon sweet chilli jam (optional)
+• 1 tablespoon sweet chili jam (optional)

 Instructions

-4. Grill the chicken.
-Once the oven is at 400F/200C, get the chicken into an ovenproof dish or tray and put it in the oven.
-Cook for 15 minutes, until the chicken has changed colour (it’ll be whiter).
-At this point, move the dish to the top of the oven and set your broiler (grill) on the highest setting (480F/250C for me).
-Grill for 8 minutes or until the chicken has lots of lovely charred bits on top.
+4. Cook the chicken (oven instructions).
+Arrange the chicken in an ovenproof dish or lined sheet pan, on one layer.
+Transfer to the oven and cook for 15 minutes, until the chicken has changed color (it’ll be whiter).
+At this point, I like to move the dish to the top of the oven and set the broiler (grill) on the highest setting (480°F/250°C for me) to help get lovely charred edges.
+Broil for 5 or so minutes, or until the chicken has lots of lovely charred bits on top.

 Notes